MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### formatEpoch

-Return a timestamp in an optional locale  in the specified format from UNIX time (also know as Epoch time, POSIX time, UNIX Epoch time).
+Return a timestamp in an optional locale format  in the specified format from UNIX time (also know as Epoch time, POSIX time, UNIX Epoch time).

 ```
 formatEpoch('<epoch>', '<format>'?, '<locale>'?)